Here’s what to know as a summer of wildfires prompts air-quality alerts across the West

 Petersen said when air quality is at particularly troubling levels, the best thing is to avoid the smoke and stay indoors.

-If people have whole-home air conditioning, installing high-efficiency filters and running the system can filter smoke that’s gotten inside.
-Window air conditioning units, however, should not be used, because those pull in outside air and can bring in more harmful smoke, Petersen said.
+If people have whole-home air-conditioning, installing high-efficiency filters and running the system can filter smoke that’s gotten inside.
+Window air-conditioning units, however, should not be used, because those pull in outside air and can bring in more harmful smoke, Petersen said.

-“If you don’t have an air conditioner, create a clean room: Hunker in a room that doesn’t have any doors leading to the outside, or windows leading to the outside,” he said.
-The EPA has a site explaining how to create a clean room to “help reduce your exposure to smoke while staying indoors.”
+“If you don’t have an air conditioner, create a clean room: Hunker in a room that doesn’t have any doors leading to the outside or windows leading to the outside,” he said.
+The EPA has a website explaining how to create a clean room to “help reduce your exposure to smoke while staying indoors.”

 For those going outside, properly used masks can help.

-Richmond-Bryant said while people are now used to using masks to protect against covid-19, normal cloth masks may not have enough protection against wildfire smoke.
-Instead, people should opt for N95-type masks that form a tight seal around your nose and mouth.
+Richmond-Bryant said while people are now used to using masks to protect against the coronavirus, normal cloth masks may not have enough protection against wildfire smoke.
+Instead, people should opt for N95-type masks that form a tight seal around the nose and mouth.

 As long as fires continue to burn, smoke will continue drifting into surrounding areas.
 Across the country, 88 large fires are actively burning, according to the National Interagency Fire Center.